segment-boneyard/iphone-5-template/Readme.md

 # iphone-5-template

-  A HTML/CSS template for easily adding an iPhone template rendering to your site, which you can then fill with HTML/CSS content.
+  An HTML template for easily adding an iPhone rendering to your site, which you can then fill with your own content.

 ## Installation